Not a salad lover? Well, this recipe just might change your mind!

 - Put your salad mixture to the side as you get your dressing ready.

 - Add your dressing ingredients into a blender or food processor and pulse until you get the perfect consistency.
-Food a smooth texture, leave the appliance running for at least a minute.
+For a smooth texture, leave the appliance running for at least a minute.

 - Pour your dressing into a mason jar and let it sit for a few minutes.
 Meanwhile, brush your grill grates with your melted butter before placing your steak on top.

-- After it's cooked, cut your steak into small pieces or strips and mix them into the bowl with the other ingredients.
+- Then, toss them into the bowl with the other ingredients.

 - Lastly, pour your homemade raspberry dressing over the top, and it's ready to serve!
 You can eat it now or save it for later by putting it in the fridge.